Eclalang/LearnEcla/HowToStart/ReadMe.md

 In our example, we will assign a text to our variable `str` and a number to our variable `nb`.
 ![img.png](img/varAssign.png)
 If you try to run this program : `Ecla .\HowToStart\varAssign.ecla`.
-You will have the same result as previously because our variables are still not printed.
+You will have the same result as previously because our variable is still not printed.

 ## 5. Print
 Until now, you learned how to create a variable and assign a value to it.
 But you can't see the progression of your program.